davedoesdemos/DataLakeInADay/Lab1/Lab1.md

 ## Introduction

+This lab is now available as videos for [setting up the infrastructure](https://youtu.be/BptCJJeSNaA) and [ingesting the data](https://youtu.be/tDvNjbbbASY)

 During this lab we will deploy the infrastructure as shown below.
 This includes a pretend data centre with database server on a network, behind a firewall.

 ![Infrastructure.png](images/Infrastructure.png)